George McGovern

-Early years and education
+Early life and education

 McGovern was born in the 600‑person farming community of Avon, South Dakota.
 His father, the Rev. Joseph C. McGovern, born in 1868, was pastor of the local Wesleyan Methodist Church there.
 Joseph, the son of an alcoholic who had immigrated from Ireland, had grown up in several states, working in coal mines from the age of nine and parentless from the age of thirteen.
 He had been a professional baseball player in the minor leagues, (Note: Joseph McGovern was a second baseman for a team in Des Moines, Iowa, but gave it up in 1891 or 1892.) but had given it up due to his teammates' heavy drinking, gambling, and womanizing, and entered the seminary instead.
 George's mother was the former Frances McLean, born c.
 1890 and initially raised in Ontario, Canada; her family had later moved to Calgary, Alberta, and then she came to South Dakota looking for work as a secretary.
 George was the second oldest of four children.
 Joseph McGovern's salary never reached $100 per month, and he often received compensation in the form of potatoes, cabbages, or other food items.
 Joseph and Frances McGovern were both firm Republicans, but were not politically active or doctrinaire.